By Jack Brittle, Local Journalism Initiative Reporter

 “Sound of Music is a great example,” Calderbank said.
 “Hundreds of volunteers are needed to make that festival happen, and the shifts are as short as an hour to two hours.
 So if you can give that little to something that makes that much impact on your community, it truly does open up a whole new world of friends and community to you.”

 Calderbank has served as the chair of the Central Public School’s Parent Council since 2015, as well as the president of the Burlington Aquatic Double Race.
-She also sits on the board of 100 Women Who Care Burlington, a philanthropic women’s organization.
+She is also a member of 100 Women Who Care Burlington, a philanthropic women’s organization.
 She volunteers every Thursday at Open Doors for their Senior Meal program.

 “A lot of my volunteering right now comes through my kids’ schools, and their sporting teams,” Calderbank said.
 “My daughter’s a dancer and a swimmer, and my son is a swimmer.
 So a lot of my volunteer hours are currently aligned with what my kids are involved in as well.”